 Then, as host, at the end of the Café, after the circle conversation, choose someone sitting opposite you, ideally, someone whom you know will have something to say and won’t mind going first to share and ask them to share just one of their actionable insights.

-Then, move around the circle clockwise, asking each person to share in turn.
+Then, move around the circle clockwise, asking each person to share.
 Also, share something yourself.

-Tell people it is perfectly acceptable to say “pass” if, for whatever reason, they have nothing to say.
+Tell people it is acceptable to say “pass” if they have nothing to say.
 They are not being held to anything.

 Capture

-You can capture actionable insights if there is a need.
+You can capture actionable insights if needed.
 There are many ways in which you can do this, but two of the easiest are as follows:

 - Ask people to write their insights on a 4 x 2 index card and collect them.

-- Ask people to write their ideas on a post-it note and post it on a board in the room for everyone to see at the end of the Café.
+- Ask people to write their ideas on Post-it notes and post them on a board in the room for everyone to see at the end of the Café.
 The advantage is that you can collect the post-its, but everyone can take the time to look at them and even capture them in a photo with their mobile phones.

 Time Keeping